‘Nowhere has drawn me back more often’

 Robert MacFarlane (1967-

-Robert MacFarlane has become head of the British nature writers guild by acclaim, barely any self-respecting book connected to nature does not have his support on the front cover or better still a preface to the work.
+If there was a nature writers’ Guild, Robert MacFarlane would be appointed its chairperson by acclaim, and all meetings would have to be in the mountains, underground or by a spring.
+Barely any self-respecting book connected to nature does not have his support on the front cover or better still a preface to the work.

 My claim to fame is that one of my books, Pathways, is referenced in the index to his great book about walking ‘The Old Ways’.